-The first targeted therapy for HNSCC to exploit the epidermal growth factor receptor (EGFR) was approved in 2006,1 and recently two immunotherapies have been adopted into clinical practice.2,3 However, molecular testing is not routinely performed in HNSCC except for the presence of tumor-expressed HPV, which represents a distinct subtype with a generally favorable prognosis.
+The epidermal growth factor receptor (EGFR) is an established therapeutic target in HNSCC.
+The first targeted therapy for HNSCC to exploit EGFR was approved in 2006,1 and recently two immunotherapies have been incorporated into clinical practice.2,3 However, molecular testing is not routinely performed in HNSCC evaluation, except for the presence of tumor-expressed HPV, which represents a distinct subtype with a generally favorable prognosis.
 Recent advances in comprehensive genomic characterization of HNSCC have revealed numerous molecular alterations that are actively being pursued as therapeutic targets.4